Matthias Corvinus: Patron of scholars

 Matthias enjoyed the company of Humanists and had lively discussions on various topics with them.
-The fame of his magnanimity encouraged many scholarsmostly Italianto settle in Buda.
+The fame of his magnanimity encouraged many scholars, mostly Italians, to settle in Buda.
 Antonio Bonfini, Pietro Ranzano, Bartolomeo Fonzio, and Francesco Bandini spent many years in Matthias's court.
 This circle of educated men introduced the ideas of Neoplatonism to Hungary.

 Like all intellectuals of his age, Matthias was convinced that the movements and combinations of the stars and planets exercised influence on individuals' life and on the history of nations.
-Galeotto Marzio described him as "king and astrologer", and Antonio Bonfini said Matthias "never did anything without consulting the stars".
+Martius Galeotti described him as "king and astrologer", and Antonio Bonfini said Matthias "never did anything without consulting the stars".
 Upon his request, the famous astronomers of the age, Johannes Regiomontanus and Marcin Bylica, set up an observatory in Buda and installed it with astrolabes and celestial globes.
 Regiomontanus dedicated his book on navigation that was used by Christopher Columbus to Matthias.
 The King appointed Bylica as his advisor in 1468.
 According to Scott E. Hendrix, "establishing a prominent astrologer as his political advisor provided an anxiety-reduction mechanism that boosted morale for the political elites within his realm while strengthening his sense of control in the face of the multiple adversities the Hungarians faced" in his reign.

 Family

 When Matthias was 12, his family arranged for him to marry Elizabeth of Celje who was also a child when their marriage took place in 1455.
 She died in September before the marriage was consummated.
 His second wife Catherine of Poděbrady was born in 1449.
 She died in childbirth in January or February 1464.
 The child did not survive.

 Matthias approached Emperor Frederick to suggest a new bride for him among Frederick's relatives.
 Frederick II, Elector of Brandenburg proposed one of his daughters to Matthias but the Hungarian Estates opposed this plan.
 In an attempt to enter into an alliance with King Casimir IV of Poland, Matthias proposed to the King's daughter Hedvig but he was refused.
 During the 1470 meeting of Emperor Frederick and Matthias, a marriage between Matthias and the Emperor's five-year-old daughter Kunigunde of Austria was also discussed, but the Emperor was not willing to commit himself to the marriage.

 Matthias's third wife Beatrice of Naples was born in 1457.
 Their engagement was announced in Breslau on 30 October 1474, during the siege of the town by Casimir IV and Vladislaus Jagiellon.
 Her dowry amounted to 200,000 gold pieces.
 Beatrice survived her husband and returned to Naples where she died in 1508.

 Matthias's only known child John Corvinus was born out of wedlock in 1473.
-His mother Barbara Edelpöckthe daughter of a citizen of Stein in Lower Austriamet the King in early 1470.
+His mother Barbara Edelpöck, the daughter of a citizen of Stein in Lower Austria, met the King in early 1470.
 John Corvinus died on 12 October 1504.